Manikkam-Sakthi/HiltExample/README.md

 # Android-MVVM-Hilt-Retrofit-Coroutines-Coil

 # HiltExampleApp
-This is a demo application built using 'Hilt' a new dependency injection framework for Android.
+This is a demo application built using 'Hilt' dependency injection framework for Android.

 # Library reference resources: